StudieverenigingSTORM/StoKa-TV/docs/README.md

 ⚠ When using the TV emulator, you should load and run the project through Tizen Studio instead.

 ## Android TV
 Since Android is a superiour platform compared to Tizen, you may of course choose to target it instead.
-Before building the `.apk` file, you should set the frontend base url in `/app/android/app/src/main/res/values/strings.xml`.
 You can either sideload the app from the file system or set your device into developer mode and debug it from Android Studio or using the adb cli.
+The frontend base url must be configured at the first start of the app.

 ## Debugging
 You can debug the API container using the Crome DevTools by going to `chrome://inspect`.